uwcartlab/Webmapping-Dev/Chapter09/readme.md

     };

 In Example 2.3, we add two blocks: one for the background countries (lines 8-11) and one for the regions that will become our choropleth enumeration units (lines 14-21).
-Because the `countries` block takes the `europeCountries` GeoJSON `FeatureCollection` as a single datum, all of its spatial data is drawn as a single feature.
+Because the `states` block takes the `usStates` GeoJSON `FeatureCollection` as a single datum, all of its spatial data is drawn as a single feature.
 A single SVG `<path>` element is appended to the map container, and its `d` attribute is assigned the `path` generator.
 This automatically passes the datum to the `path` generator, which returns an SVG path coordinate string to the `<path>` element's `d` attribute.
 (Do not confuse the `<path> d` attribute with the variable `d` that iteratively holds each datum in a `.data()` block, such as on line 18 of Example 2.3).
 To recall what a path coordinate string looks like, review Chapter 6 or see Figure 2.3.

-To create our enumeration units, we use the `.selectAll().data().enter()` chain to draw each feature corresponding to a region of France separately (lines 14-16).
+To create our enumeration units, we use the `.selectAll().data().enter()` chain to draw each feature corresponding to each midwest state separately (lines 14-16).
 Recall that `.data()` requires its parameter to be in the form of an array, whereas `topojson.feature()` converts the TopoJSON object into a GeoJSON `FeatureCollection` object.

-For our `regions` block to work, we need to pull the array of features out of the `FeatureCollection` and pass that array to `.data()`, so we tack on `.features` to the end of line 5 to access it.
+For our `midwest` block to work, we need to pull the array of features out of the `FeatureCollection` and pass that array to `.data()`, so we tack on `.features` to the end of line 5 to access it.
 Once that is done, a new `<path>` element is appended to the map container for each region (line 17).
-Two class names are assigned to each `<path>`: the generic class name `regions` for all enumeration units and a unique class name based on the region's `adm1_code` attribute (lines 18-20).
+Two class names are assigned to each `<path>`: the generic class name `regions` for all enumeration units and a unique class name based on the states's `state_abbr` attribute (lines 18-20).
 Each `<path>` is then drawn with the region geometry by the `path` generator (line 21).

 Now we can see our geometries in the browser and use the inspector to distinguish each individual `<path>` element (Figure 2.3).